anteq/reckon-ng-eet-2017/recon.md

 ![Nasza Klasa screenshot](img/nk.jpg)

-Nasza Klasa (pl. *Our Class*) is one of the most popular Polish social web apps, connecting old friends from school or youth.
+Nasza Klasa (pl. *Our Class*) is one of the most popular Polish social web apps, connecting old friends from school or youth with each other.
 It's estimated to have around 7 000 000 active users.<br /><br />
-A successful implementation would allow us to get origin cities of profiles as well as discover connections between them.
+A successful implementation would allow us to get the origin cities of people (profiles) as well as discover some connections between them.

 #### Research
-- there is official [API](http://developers.nk.pl/documentation/nk-api/), but doesn't seem to be actively developed
+- there is an official [API](http://developers.nk.pl/documentation/nk-api/), but doesn't seem to be actively developed
 - available endpoints seem to cover our needs
 - we've discovered *semi-official* user search by sniffing XHR requests `http://nk.pl/szukaj/profile/js?autocompleter=1&q=janusz`

 #### Problems
-- in official API we can send requests about users only when we have the ID of user
+- in official API we can send requests about users only when we have the ID of the user
-- *semi-official* search returns only 5 items (and account is blocked when too many requests are sent)...
+- *semi-official* search returns only 5 items (and used account is blocked when too many requests are sent)...
-- ... plus these results are based on the profile that you're logged in (favours people in your network)
+- ... moreover, these results are based on the profile that you're logged in to (favours people in your network)

 #### Final result
 ### It (probably) won't work
-Without official search, we cannot obtain ID of user, and, therefore, cannot get any useful information on him. **Matching users based only on names and surnames is too risky.**
+Without official search, we cannot obtain ID of the user, and, therefore, cannot get any useful information on him. **Matching users based only on names and surnames is too risky.**

 ---

 #### Let's try again...
 # Facebook

-An useful implementation would work on company name and use `people who work at *` Facebook query to get names and surnames of its employees.
+A useful implementation would work on company name and use `people who work at *` Facebook query to get names and surnames of its employees.

 #### Research
 - there were several attempts of making such plugin...